 I cannot suggest doing an engagement session enough, if you are local and able to.
 It’s a great opportunity to get to know each other, and to gain confidence and comfort in front of the camera if you’re a bit camera-shy.
 We can spend this time exploring a new spot, visiting a favorite location of yours, or grabbing a cup of coffee and going for a walk.
 Whatever’s comfortable for you and reflective of you as a couple.

 8. How do you accept payment?

-I accept (and prefer) personal or bank check, but I can also accept Visa, MasterCard and Paypal.
+I can accept personal or bank check, Visa, MasterCard and Venmo!